hannseman/homebridge-mi-hygrothermograph/README.md

 ```

 For more detailed information and descriptions for other platforms please see the [Noble documentation](https://github.com/noble/noble#readme).
+### Pair with Qingping+ App

+Download the iOS or Android Qingping+ App and setup your CGDK2.
+This causes the temperature sensor to send unencrypted data.

+**Note:** This step is necessary.
 ### Install homebridge and this plugin
 ```
 [sudo] npm install -g --unsafe-perm homebridge